-Under the revised CIPFA's Treasury Management Code of Practice 2009, the Council is required to formulate a strategy each year regarding the investment of its revenue funds and capital receipts.
-From 2004-05 onwards the requirements of the Treasury Management Code have been supplemented by guidance from the Communities and Local Government (CLG) and any revisions to that guidance.
+The Council's investment policy has regard to the Communities and Local Government (CLG) Guidance on Local Government Investments and the 2011 revised CIPFA Treasury Management Code of Practice which requires the Council to formulate a strategy each year regarding the investment of its revenue funds and capital receipts.
 Authorities are required to take the guidance into account under the terms of section 12 of the Local Government Act 2003.
-In addition, the Council has regard to the Audit Commission's report on Icelandic investments.